 This second example shows the cellulitis at the top, with a beginning phlegmon, but the multiple dots and blots of hyperechoic air with dirty shadows is the big evidence for necrotizing fasciitis.

 The sensitivity of an IMBUS exam for gas in the soft tissue is not known precisely, but ultrasound is very good for seeing air and certainly the presence of air will ring an alarm bell.

 The second reason to do an IMBUS exam routinely for patients with cellulitis is to reduce the chance of missing an abscess.
 An abscess shows as a collection of fluid, almost always complex in nature, in or below the cellulitis.
-The following clip initially shows cellulitis but then a typical pocket of abscess is seen.
+The following clip shows cellulitis and pockets of abscess.